How to build a Gravity Forms quote calculator

 In this post, we showed you how to build a Gravity Forms quote calculator form that will help you build custom quotes and generate valuable leads through your website.
 We also showed you how to display leads on the front end and build a “lead management” tool using GravityView for your sales team to use.

-If you found this article helpful, learn how to build a Gravity Forms mortgage calculator next, or check out other Gravity Forms tutorials on our blog!
+If you found this article helpful, learn how to build a Gravity Forms mortgage calculator next, or an insurance quote calculator, next!

 Download the free quote calculator template now!